Yellow snakes are so cool.

 If you’re on a budget, newspaper is effective and cheap.
 You can usually get old newspaper for free.
 It doesn’t look very attractive though, so guests to your home might wonder why your snake is living in a pile of old newspapers.

 It is better to get your snake a substrate.
-We reviewed the best bedding for snakes to help you find the right one for your banana snake.
+We reviewed the best bedding for ball python snakes to help you find the right one for your banana snake.

 Remember that keeping your snake’s cage clean is important for its health.
 Snakes in a confined area always need to be protected from harmful micro-organisms and parasites.
 You should clean out the enclosure every other day.
 Remove feces as soon as you discover it.
 Replace the substrate entirely every 3 months.